 Construction of the Sumburgh Head radar station began in October 1939.
 The receiver hut was placed just outside the southern wall of the inner enclosure of the Lighthouse buildings, whilst the transmitter hut was erected immediately adjacent to the foghorn.
 Both structures still survive, with the transmitter hut having been restored to re-create how it might have appeared in 1940 - with a little bit of artistic licence.
 Having both transmitter and recieving stations in one building allows our visitors to see the complete operation.

-The bicycle pedals you can see here were used to turn the radar array on the roof The original huts were made of wood, however were soon replaced with a more substantial shuttered concrete design.
+The bicycle pedals you can see here were used to turn the radar array on the roof (image by Frank Bradford) The original huts were made of wood, however were soon replaced with a more substantial shuttered concrete design.
 The huts were straddled by gantries which carried the aerial arrays, one for transmitting, the other receiving.
 Inverted searchlight turntables were used for rotation, which was carried out manually using a chain connected to an up-turned bicycle framework - with the pedals replaced by wooden handles for turning!
 This set-up can be seen in the re-created radar hut.

 History teacher Jon Sandison makes use of the facility to enhance the learning experience for his students when covering World War II topics.
 He states: "The Radar hut reminded me so much of the quality and type of interactive displays that you have at the Imperial War Museum in London.
 The sound of the air raid warning and the amazing display around it just puts you back in time."
 Journey back to 1940 and experience it for yourself on your next visit to Sumburgh Head.